-The Colombian chanteuse has a truly global disposition (and the ability to communicate pretty fluently in Spanish, Portuguese, English, French and Italian).
+Among the world’s multilingual singers, this Colombian chanteuse has a truly global disposition (and the ability to communicate pretty fluently in Spanish, Portuguese, English, French and Italian).
 In 2011, she briefly considered recording an entire album in Arabic to pay homage to her Lebanese roots, though she admitted to not knowing the language very well.

 She’s also seeing to it that her son, Milan, grows up similarly well-rounded.
 She exposes him to Spanish, Catalan, English, French, German, Russian and Chinese.